Lehigh County DUI Lawyer

 • Drug and alcohol treatment

-• A guardian interlock device must be installed on all vehicles owned by the defendant during the first year after his driver’s license is restored
+• A guardian interlock device must be installed on all vehicles the defendant owns during the first year after his driver’s license is restored.

-Many Pennsylvania counties, including Lehigh County, offer some type of DUI treatment program for third offense DUI defendants.
+Many Pennsylvania counties, including Lehigh County, offer some DUI treatment programs for third-offense DUI defendants.
 Participants may be permitted to stay in the community rather than going to state prison, which allows them to maintain employment.

-Lehigh County sponsors the Driving Under the Influence (DUI) Repeat Offender Project, a county funded program that provides early and increased levels of treatment, education, supervision, and surveillance to convicted repeat DUI offenders.
-Offenders participate in seven classes, each of which is two and a half hours long.
+Lehigh County sponsors the Driving Under the Influence (DUI) Repeat Offender Project.
+This county-funded program provides early and increased treatment, education, supervision, and surveillance to convicted repeat DUI offenders.
+Offenders participate in seven classes, each two and a half hours long.
 The Program also uses Victim Impact Panels to educate the offenders.

 Lehigh County Underage DUI Lawyer

-It is very easy to be charged with an underage DUI.
+It is straightforward to be charged with an underage DUI.
 Less experienced alcohol consumers tend to have a lot of difficulty keeping track of how much they drink.
-Even when people do try to keep track of how many drinks they have had, gauging one’s own sobriety is tough.
+Even when people do try to keep track of how many drinks they have had, gauging one’s sobriety is tough.

 Police officers are often on the lookout for younger drivers late at night because the legal standard for underage DUIs is much lower than for regular DUIs.
 In Pennsylvania, drivers under the age of 21 are not permitted to have any alcohol in their system if they are operating a vehicle.